 Mind the regional specifics

-Note that the rules we have mentioned above have been most prominent in more mature markets for crypto, such as the US and EU, but regions such as the Asia Pacific are quickly catching up with crypto regulations.
+Note that the rules we have mentioned above have been most prominent in more mature markets for crypto, such as the US and EU, but regions such as the Asia Pacific are quickly catching up with VASP or crypto regulations.
 If you operate from a different region, following the FATF recommendations can help your business serve global markets from day one.

 Also, note that countries may approach regulations in different ways and have their own regulatory bodies.
 For example, the EU has Anti-Money Laundering Directives (AMLDs) set by the European Commission that member states are expected to enact corresponding laws for.
 In the US, different government departments and agencies may refer to the same concept using different terminology.
 Look out for the following terms when making your research: